Ever Astudillo (Colombia, born in 1948)

 Gelatin silver print.
 Signed vintage print.
 8.3 x 11.4 cm

 Ever Astudillo Delgado studied at the Escuela Departamental de Artes Plásticas in Cali and then at the Universidad Nacional Autónoma de México.
-He has been professor of drawing and painting at the Universidad del Cauca in Colombia since 1973.
-In 1984, he received an honorable mention at the 1st Havana Biennial and first place at the Salón Nacional de Artistas de Colombia.
-Exploring urban themes through strong social content, his work has always focused on the poetry of urban neighborhoods, set off by the light and shadow of the landscape and by street signs.
+He has been professor of Drawing and Painting at the Universidad del Cauca since 1973.
+In 1984 he received Honorable Mention at the first Bienal de Arte de América in Havana and first place at the Salón Nacional de Artistas de Colombia.
+His work has always focused on the poetry of urban neighborhoods, set off by the light and shadow of the landscape and by street signs.
+He explores urban themes through works with strong social content, emphasizing collective behavior as a seed of cultural identity.